3JTek/General-Assembly-Notes/module-01/css-animation.md

 # CSS Animations

 Animation used to be the realm of JavaScript.

-Now, in modern browsers, we can animate elements using CSS.
+However, in modern browsers, we can animate elements using CSS.

 The `@keyframes` block and `animation` properties allow us to specify what gets animated and when.